awhic/university-portfolio/README.md

 # University Portfolio

+NOTE: All documents are in PDF form, and can be previewed within Github.com, without the need to download.

 For demonstrations of coding skills, please visit my profile, and look under repositories.

 If you would like to download this repository, select the